legitbs/cgc-docs/source/cgc-release-documentation/walk-throughs/testing-a-cb.html.md

     $ sudo cb-test --port 10000 --cb LUNGE_00001 --xml poller/for-release/service-1.xml --directory bin

-This command will test the challenge binary 'LUNGE_00001' in the directory 'bin', using the XML file 'poller/for-release/service-1.xml', on TCP port 10000.
+This command will test the challenge binary `LUNGE_00001` in the directory `bin`, using the XML file `poller/for-release/service-1.xml`, on TCP port 10000.
 The results of the test will be printed to STDOUT in the TAP format.

 This should result in the following output: